carterphysicslabs/ExoHype/README.md

 # Instellation
-Python code and Jupyter Notebooks associated with Hyper Illumination of Exoplanets: Analytical and Numerical Approaches
+Python code and Jupyter Notebooks associated with "Hyper Illumination of Exoplanets: Analytical and Numerical Approaches" paper, in preparation.